 Apparently, heavy die polishing led to the obliteration of the “D” mintmark on the obverse of a small number of 1922 pennies, all of which are worth around $500 and up even in well-worn condition.
 The tiny handful of rare uncirculated specimens start at over $10,500 a piece.

-While many collectors saved 1931-S Lincoln cents from day one, this issue remains a scarce semi-key coin worth around $65 in circulated graded and $100 and up in uncirculated grades.
+While many collectors saved 1931-S Lincoln cents from day one, this issue remains a scarce semi-key coin worth around $65 in circulated condition and $100 and up in uncirculated grades.

-The more common 1943 Steel Lincoln cent.
+The 1943 steel penny is more common than the elusive 1944 Steel Wheat penny.
 Image: USA CoinBook

-The 1955 doubled die penny shows heavy doubling in the obverse inscriptions and the date.
+The 1955 doubled die penny shows heavy doubling in the inscriptions on the obverse side such as the word LIBERTY and the date.
 It is worth $1,000 and up even in well-worn condition, with uncirculated specimens taking $2,000 or more.

 Doubling is apparent on the obverse in the inscription and date but not the mintmark.
 The mintmark was hand-punched on the die after it was hubbed (the process of creating a working die, where the doubling on this coin would have occurred).